getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 There are some reasons why you might not want to always manually unroll your recursions:

 * Instead of factoring out the trampolining (loop) logic for reusability, we've inlined it.
-This works great when there's only one example to consider, but as soon as you have a half dozen or more of these in your program, there's a good chance you'll want some reusabilty to keep things manageable.
+This works great when there's only one example to consider, but as soon as you have a half dozen or more of these in your program, there's a good chance you'll want some reusabilty to keep things shorter and more manageable.
 * The example here is deliberately simple enough to illustrate the different forms.
 In practice, there are many more complications in recursion algorithms, such as mutual recursion (more than just one function calling itself).

    The farther you go down this rabbit hole, the more manual and intricate the *unrolling* optimizations are.
 You'll quickly lose all the perceived value of readability.
-The primary advantage of recursion, even in the *proper tail call* form, is that it preserves the algorithm readability, and offloads the performance optimization to the engine.
+The primary advantage of recursion, even in the PTC form, is that it preserves the algorithm readability, and offloads the performance optimization to the engine.

-If you write your algorithms with proper tail calls, the ES6 engine will apply TCO to let your code run in constant stack depth (by reusing stack frames).
+If you write your algorithms with PTC, the ES6 engine will apply TCO to let your code run in constant stack depth (by reusing stack frames).
 You get the readability of recursion with most of the performance benefits and no limitations of run length.

 ### Meta?

 So TCO is cool, right?
 But what does any of this have to do with meta programming?
 Great question.
 You're totally right to ask that!

 Short answer: I'm stretching the definition of "meta programming" to fit the TCO topic into this chapter.
+But there's more to it than artistic license!

 As we covered in the "Feature Testing" section earlier, you can determine at runtime what features an engine supports.
 This includes TCO, though determining it is quite brute force.
 Consider: